-A review of the North Carolina Criminal Justice Analysis Center (NCCJAC) reports on the subject reveal that gang activity has been present in North Carolina communities since well before initial research on the topic started back in 1997 and was present in many communities before law enforcement was willing to accept or acknowledge its existence (GCC, 2011).
-Today, GangNET (2011) provides an information resource to tap in order to obtain a snapshot of gang activity in the state.
-The picture continues to be a bit fuzzy as there are law enforcement agencies that do not have the personnel resources to enter information into the N.C.GangNET system or do not have investigators trained to recognize and document these types of individuals.
+system or do not have investigators trained to recognize and document these types of individuals.
 This is not due to a lack of available gang training, N.C.GangNET training or access to N.C.
 GangNET.
 All of these have been made available to law enforcement via funding from the GCC.
-Given these caveats, the gang data for the state as of the end of December 2010 is provided below (see Figure 24) (GCC, 2011).
+Given these caveats, the gang data for the state as of the end of December 2010 is provided in Figure 24 (GCC, 2011).

-North Carolina officials think that as more agencies are created and people are educated on gangs, the activity will begin leveling off and will hopefully decline in the future; however, the state acknowledges that their findings thus far are more than likely an understatement (GCC, 2011).
+North Carolina officials thought that as more agencies were created and people were educated on gangs, the activity would begin leveling off and would hopefully decline in the future; however, the state acknowledged that their findings thus far were more than likely an understatement (GCC, 2011).
 Educational leaders are one of the many groups who need to familiarize themselves with gang activity in order to combat and reduce the number of juveniles getting involved.

-Cooper, Fusarelli, and Randall (2004) point out that when viewing policy through multiple lenses, it is important to understand who participates in the process, the dynamics of the process, and the ways in which the institutions interact with each other as well as various interest groups, the media, and the policy communities (p.
+Cooper, Fusarelli, and Randall (2004) pointed out that when viewing policy through multiple lenses, it is important to understand who participates in the process, the dynamics of the process, and the ways in which the institutions interact with each other as well as various interest groups, the media, and the policy communities (p.
 7).
-Scott Mooneyham (2008), a North

-Carolina political journalist, answers many of these questions regarding the enactment of the North Carolina Street Gang Suppression Act in his article, How Bad Laws Are Made (2008).
-Mooneyham (2008) stated the following:

-"Here are a few ingredients: a gubernatorial election, the slaying of a popular student leader, oodles of law enforcement officers and mayors crowding into the building."
+Scott Mooneyham (2008), a North Carolina political journalist, answered many of these questions regarding the enactment of the North Carolina Street Gang Suppression Act in his article, How Bad Laws Are Made (2008).
+Mooneyham (2008) stated the following: a gubernatorial election, the slaying of a popular student leader, oodles of law enforcement officers and mayors crowding into the building.

 The soon-to-be law at issue would get tough on criminal gangs.
 It would make it a felony for anyone to be a member of a "criminal street gang" while participating in "a pattern of criminal street gang activity."
-Being an organizer or recruiter of such a gang would be a highergrade felony.
+Being an organizer or recruiter of such a gang would be a higher grade felony.
 The law defines a "criminal street gang" as any ongoing group or association of three or more people which has as one of "its primary activities the commission of one or more felonies."

 With such remarkable language and circular definitions, college fraternities should hope that North Carolina lawmakers never make hazing a felony.
-Thinking back to that advice from mamas everywhere, perhaps all of us have more reason than ever to consider with whom we associate (Mooneyham, 2008).
+And thinking back to that advice from mamas everywhere, perhaps all of us have more reason than ever to consider with whom we associate (Mooneyham, 2008).

-The bill was proposed during an election year involving Charlotte Mayor and Republican gubernatorial candidate Pat McCrory and, at the time, Lt.
+The bill was proposed during an election year involving Charlotte Mayor and Republican gubernatorial candidate Pat McCrory at the time Lt.
 Gov. Beverly Perdue, his Democratic opponent in the fall (Mooneyham, 2008).
 This was initially an unfunded mandate with an estimated one-time prison construction costs - to house an additional 370 prisoners a year - at \$26 million with ongoing operational costs to watch over those prisoners would be rising to \$11 million (Mooneyham, 2008).
 Obviously, those participating in the process, the dynamics of the process, and the ways in which the institutions interact with each other as well as various interest groups, the media, and the policy communities certainly had a huge impact on the way this would play out, and eventually shape communities, society, and schools.
 Mooneyham (2008) describes this very well: